 It is the intention of the College to be proactive in its efforts to be better informed about sex offenders attending classes.
-Information should be communicated with the VP of Student Affairs, 541-867-8511.
+Information should be communicated with the College's VP of Student and Academic affairs, 541-867-8511.

-The VPSA will serve as primary contact for:
+The Dean of Students will serve as primary contact for: